Htaw Lay: Defection

 Htaw Lay's days at Dala were numbered.
 A year after the war, the governor of the neighboring Syriam (Thanlyin), Gov. Smim Bawor (also known as Thamein Baru (သမိန်ဘရူး) and Maung Sat (မောင်စပ်)), a descendant of the Hanthawaddy royalty, revolted at the encouragement of the British.
 The Ava court believed that Htaw Lay was also involved in the rebellion.
-But according to Htaw Lay family tradition, Htaw Lay was not involved in the rebellion; he and his family fled to British territory only because they feared the indiscriminate wrath of the king's forces.
+But according to Htaw Lay's family tradition, Htaw Lay was not involved in the rebellion; he and his family fled to British territory only because they feared the indiscriminate wrath of the king's forces.
 At any rate, Htaw Lay and his extended family, along with about 2,000 other refugees, fled Lower Burma and settled at Moulmein (Mawlamyaing) on the Tenasserim coast (modern Mon State, south of the Salween and Taninthayi Region) that Ava had just ceded a year earlier.